 For more information visit the Buff OneCard website or call 303-492-0355.

-The Veteran Services Office serves the needs of student veterans on campus as well as military service members attending CU.
-The office provides “one-stop shopping” for everything from veteran educational benefits to counseling and program information.
+The Veteran Services Office serves the needs of veterans and military affiliated students on campus.
+The office provides “one-stop shopping” for everything from information on and processing of veteran educational benefits to personal counseling and program information.
 Veteran Services supplements other campus units by placing special emphasis on the recruitment and retention of veterans at CU-Boulder.
 The office is located on the fourth floor of the Center for Community in room S482.
-For more information visit the Veterans Services website or call 303-735-3028.
+For more information visit the Veterans Services website, send an email to firstname.lastname@example.org, or call 303-492-7322.

-For tuition purposes, new students are classified as either resident (in-state) or nonresident (out-of-state) on the basis of information provided on their application for admission and other relevant information.
-If your parents do not live in Colorado, and if you will not be 23 years of age by the first day of class for the session for which you are applying, you must submit a petition for in-state classification (see address below).
+For tuition purposes, new students are classified as either resident (in-state) or nonresident (out-of-state) on the basis of information provided on their application for admission and tuition classification form.
+If your parents do not live in Colorado, and if you will not be 23 years of age by the first day of class for the session for which you are applying, you will most likely have to submit a petition for in-state classification (see address below).

 Current or former CU-Boulder students who believe they are eligible for a change to resident status, must submit a petition with documentation.
-For the necessary petition forms and an explanation of the Colorado tuition classification statute, or if you have questions about your status as an in-state or out-of-state student, call 303-492-0907, visit the Registrar's Office Residency and Tuition Classification website, send an e-mail to email@example.com, or write to:
+For the necessary petition forms and an explanation of the Colorado tuition classification statute, or if you have questions about your status as an resident or nonresident student, call 303-492-0907, visit the Registrar's Office Residency and Tuition Classification website, send an email to email@example.com, or write to:

 University of Colorado Boulder

-If you are a student at another CU campus, address your inquiries to the appropriate Office of Admissions and Records.
+If you are a student at another CU campus, address your inquiries to the appropriate Office of the Registrar.

 Be prepared to pay your tuition and fee bill in full by the tuition and fee payment deadline.
 If residency is approved after this date, you will receive a refund.